A medical professional reviews software as a medical device (SaMD) on a tablet.

 Your plan should detail the scope of validation activities, the methods you’ll use for testing, and the specific criteria for success.
 It acts as your guide throughout the development process, ensuring that every feature is rigorously checked.
 This isn’t something to be rushed at the end; a well-thought-out validation plan created early on keeps your team aligned and focused on the end goal: a safe and effective medical device.

-Maintain End-to-End Traceability
+Why End-to-End Traceability is Non-Negotiable

 Traceability is about creating a clear, auditable trail that connects every step of your development process.
 It links your initial user requirements to design specifications, code, test cases, and risk controls.
 Think of it as the story of your product, where every decision and action is documented and linked.
 This is crucial for demonstrating control over your development process to regulatory bodies.